calle-gunnarsson/spf13-vim/README.markdown

 **QuickStart** Launch using `<c-p>`.

-## [Surround]

-This plugin is a tool for dealing with pairs of "surroundings."
-Examples of surroundings include parentheses, quotes, and HTML tags.
-They are closely related to what Vim refers to as text-objects.
-Provided are mappings to allow for removing, changing, and adding surroundings.

-Details follow on the exact semantics, but first, consider the following examples.
-An asterisk (*) is used to denote the cursor position.

-      Old text                  Command     New text ~
-      "Hello *world!"           ds"         Hello world!
-      [123+4*56]/2              cs])        (123+456)/2
-      "Look ma, I'm *HTML!"     cs"<q>      <q>Look ma, I'm HTML!</q>
-      if *x>3 {                 ysW(        if ( x>3 ) {
-      my $str = *whee!;         vllllS'     my $str = 'whee!';

-For instance, if the cursor was inside `"foo bar"`, you could type `cs"'` to convert the text to `'foo bar'`.

-There's a lot more, check it out at `:help surround`

 ## [NERDCommenter]

 NERDCommenter allows you to wrangle your code comments, regardless of filetype.
 View `help :NERDCommenter` or checkout my post on [NERDCommenter](http://spf13.com/post/vim-plugins-nerd-commenter).

 **QuickStart** Toggle comments using `<Leader>c<space>` in Visual or Normal mode.

-## [neocomplete]

-Neocomplete is an amazing autocomplete plugin with additional support for snippets.
-It can complete simulatiously from the dictionary, buffer, omnicomplete and snippets.
-This is the one true plugin that brings Vim autocomplete on par with the best editors.

-**QuickStart** Just start typing, it will autocomplete where possible

-**Customizations**:

- * Automatically present the autocomplete menu
- * Support tab and enter for autocomplete
- * `<C-k>` for completing snippets using [Neosnippet](https://github.com/Shougo/neosnippet.vim).

-![neocomplete image][autocomplete-img]

 ## [YouCompleteMe]